Vidhwansak

-Vidhwansak (Sanskrit: "The Destroyer") is an Indian multi-caliber anti-materiel rifle (AMR) or large-caliber sniper rifle manufactured by Ordnance Factory Tiruchirappalli.
-It can be used in the anti-materiel role for destroying enemy bunkers, lightly armoured vehicles, radar systems, communication equipment, parked aircraft, fuel storage facilities, etc. It is also effective in long-range sniping, counter sniping and ordnance disposal roles.
+Vidhwansak (Sanskrit: "Destroyer") is an Indian multi-caliber anti-materiel rifle (AMR) or large-caliber sniper rifle manufactured by Ordnance Factory Tiruchirappalli.
+It can be used in the anti-materiel role for destroying enemy bunkers, lightly armoured vehicles, radar systems, communication equipment, parked aircraft, fuel storage facilities, etc. It is also effective in long-range sniping, counter sniping, and ordnance disposal roles.

 Development

 The Ordnance Factory Tiruchirapalli in association with the Defence Research and Development Organisation developed an anti-materiel rifle Vidhwansak in November 2005.
 The Denel NTW-20 rifle was used as a starting point for the design.
 After all-terrain and all-weather trials, the user trials began in March 2006.
 Production began in February 2007.

 After trials, the Border Security Force ordered 100 Vidhwansaks for use in the border areas.
 These were supplied by October 2008.
 The rifle has also been offered to the Indian Army and the National Security Guards.
 However, the Indian Army chose not to bring the Vidhwansak into use as it did not meet the weight requirements.